ugurcanvurgun/ugurcanvurgun.github.io/_pages/research.md

 ---

 - **Vurgun, U.**, Ji, Y., & Papafragou, A. (2024).
-Detecting event construal shifts in aspectual coercion.
+Aspectual Coercion: A New Method to Probe Aspectual Commitments.
 Poster presented at the 37th Annual Conference on Human Sentence Processing, University of Michigan, Ann Arbor.

 - **Vurgun, U.**, Yun, H., Landau, B., & Trueswell, J. (2024).
 Symmetrical or not?: A new method to probe real-time semantic categorization.
 Poster presented at the 37th Annual Conference on Human Sentence Processing, University of Michigan, Ann Arbor.